railroadmedia/railcontent/app/Modules/UserManagementSystem/docs/onboarding_apis.md

 ...
 ];
 ```
-('data' parameter is an array with all the gears values selected)
+('data' parameter is an array with all the gear values selected)

 ## 4 EXPERIENCE